sav-che/TL-2/Authors/Bertrand, Charles Eugène {std. C.E. Bertrand} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 129](https://www.biodiversitylibrary.org/item/103859#page/139/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 129](https://www.biodiversitylibrary.org/page/33265326) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bertrand, Charles Eugène {std.
 C.E.
 Bertrand}|first entry]] for this author

 ### Author

 \* Bertrand, Charles Eugène (1851-1917), French palaeobotanist, studied at the Sorbonne, Paris 1871-1874 with Decaisne and Duchârtre, Dr. phil. ib.
-1874, worked at the Sorbonne and the Muséum d'Histoire naturelle 1874-1878, lecturer in botany at the Faculté des Sciences, Lille 1878, ib. professor of botany from 1881-1917. (*C.E.
-Bertrand*).
+1874, worked at the Sorbonne and the Muséum d'Histoire naturelle 1874-1878, lecturer in botany at the Faculté des Sciences, Lille 1878, ib. professor of botany from 1881-1917.
+**Abbreviated name**: *C.E.
+Bertrand*

 #### Collections